lubeda/EsphoMaTrix/README.md

 The other d.i.y. solutions have their pros and cons.
 I tried both and used AwTrix for a long time.
 But the cons are so big (in my opinion) that I started an esphome.io variant  targeted to an optimized Home Assistant integration.
 The main reason, for me is the Home Assistant integration!

 There is a little hype around the Ulanzi TC001 pixel clock.
 This hardware can be used with **EspHoMaTriX** (with some limitations).
 You can connect the device and flash it via USB-C. As a starting point you can use the [``UlanziTC001.yaml``](https://github.com/lubeda/EsphoMaTrix/blob/main/UlanziTC001.yaml).
 Yet the LDR and battery sensor are not perfectly supported.
-For another use of the hardware see [PixelIT_Ulanzi](https://github.com/aptonline/PixelIt_Ulanzi) firmware.
+For another use of the hardware see [PixelIT_Ulanzi](https://github.com/aptonline/PixelIt_Ulanzi) or [AWTRIX-LIGHT](https://github.com/Blueforcer/awtrix-light) firmwares.

 See this German tutorial video with information on setting up your display [RGB-LED Status Display für Home Assistant mit ESPHome | ESPHoMaTrix](https://www.youtube.com/watch?v=DTd9vAhet9A).

-Another gemany tutorial video focused at the Ulanzi [Smarte Pixel Clock über Home Assistant steuern - Entitäten / Icons und mehr in der Ulanzi](https://www.youtube.com/watch?v=LgaT0mNbl34)
+Another german tutorial video focused at the Ulanzi [Smarte Pixel Clock über Home Assistant steuern - Entitäten / Icons und mehr in der Ulanzi](https://www.youtube.com/watch?v=LgaT0mNbl34)

 See this [nice article](https://blakadder.com/esphome-pixel-clock/) about EsphoMaTrix on a Ulanzi TC001 from [blakadder](https://github.com/blakadder).